Raunaq-singh/HealthCampSetup/README.md

 # HealthCampSetup

 ## **Getting Started**
-* In a python script, import UFLPGeneticProblem class from the downloaded module
+* In a python script, do the following
 ```
 from HealthCampSetupGeneticProblem import HealthCampSetupGeneticProblem
 ```